Boarding Life at Farragut Restructured and Revamped; Meet The New Team

 To establish and maintain this new way of life, Wallingford made sure to devise a staff with experience working in a dormitory setting.
 Thus, he brought in people with extensive backgrounds in those areas while keeping others already here who understood Farragut for what it is.

-The three new hires for this year include:
+The two new hires for this year include:

-- John Gavlick, who Wallingford worked with at Culver Military Academy for 17 years
+- John Gavlick, who Wallingford worked with at Culver Prep school Academy for 17 years

-- Kim York-Wallingford, who worked 15 years at Culver Military Academy in the Health Center overseeing over 800 boarding cadets and their holistic health before joining the nursing staff at Farragut two years ago
+- Kim York-Wallingford, who worked 15 years at Culver Prep school Academy in the Health Center overseeing over 800 boarding cadets and their holistic health before joining the nursing staff at Farragut two years ago

 The people retained include: